nramenta/flow/README.md

 on branching for more information.
 This behavior is consistent with the way PHP treats strings in a boolean context.

-Furthermore, comparison operators can take multiple operands:
+Comparison operators can take multiple operands:

     {% if 1 <= x <= 10 %}
     <p>x is between 1 and 10 inclusive.</p>